-This following configuration of the TOE is covered by this certification:
+This certification covers the following configurations of the TOE:

-The z/OS V1R10 Common Criteria Evaluated Base package, and (if used) IBM Ported Tools for z/OS) must be installed according to the directions delivered with the media and configured according to the instructions in [9].
+The z/OS V1R11 Common Criteria Evaluated Base package, and (if used) IBM Ported Tools for z/OS must be installed according to the directions delivered with the media and configured according to the instructions in [10].
+Also all required PTFs as listed as item no. 21 in table 2 above must be installed.
+Optional PTFs (see item no. 22 in table 2) can be installed.